futape/gustav/Public-API:-Gustav.md

         <dl>
             <dt><code>string[][] match</code></dt>
             <dd>
                 Creates a <a href="API#gustavmatch"><code>GustavMatch</code></a> object for the source file using this filter's value as value for that class's <a href="#">constructor</a>'s second parameter and this filter's <code>flags</code> item (if specified) as its third parameter's value.
-Each <code>match</code> filter is considered to be a single, standalone filter.
+A source file is considered to match this filter if it matches at least one of the filter's items (i.e. the match score is greater than 0).
 If an empty array is passed to one of this array's items or if the item's key is invalid, that item is ignored.
-If the <a href="API#gustavmatch"><code>GustavMatch</code></a> object cannot be created, the entire filter is ignored.<br />
+If the passed array doesn't contain any valid items or if no <a href="API#gustavmatch"><code>GustavMatch</code></a> object can be created, the entire filter is ignored.<br />
-                If the calculated match score for an item is greater than 0, the source file is considered to match that item of the filter.<br />
                 Supported keys are <code>file</code> (<a href="Public-API%3a-GustavBase#string-key_file"><code>GustavBase::KEY_FILE</code></a>), <code>title</code> (<a href="Public-API%3a-GustavBase#string-key_title"><code>GustavBase::KEY_TITLE</code></a>) and <code>tags</code> (<a href="Public-API%3a-GustavBase#string-key_tags"><code>GustavBase::KEY_TAGS</code></a>).
             </dd>